CrunchyData/pg_goggles/README.md

 # pg_goggles

 _pg\_goggles_ provides better annotated and summarized views into the database's cryptic internal counters.
 These are intended for systems where access to the database port (typically 5432) is routine.
+The views should supplement a full long-term metrics monitoring solution rather than replace it.

 # Usage